 The final section of this book focuses on indigeneity and reports on the experiences of Australian Indigenous peoples, the Orang Asli in Malaysia, and disadvantaged groups in India.
 These chapters provide insights into challenges relating to accessing higher education among these groups as well as highlighting promising practices that have gone some way to improving progression.
 These chapters also remind the reader of the importance of the wider economic and social context when considering issues such as marginalisation in higher education.
-The need for an institutional culture in higher education and disadvantaged groups in India); arguably a core principle to guide efforts at reducing marginalisation in any context.
+The need for an institutional culture in higher education that respects diversity is highlighted in Chapter 13 (examining higher education and disadvantaged groups in India); arguably a core principle to guide efforts at reducing marginalisation in any context.